malhaouit/AirBnB_clone/README.md

 In your terminal where the file `console.py` exist tap the command `./console.py` to start the program.

 The first thing you will see is a prompt **(hbnb)** waiting the user to enter a command.
-In the section below you will some uses and examples.
+In the section below you will find some uses and examples.

 ### How to use it?